rune-rs/rune/book/src/getting_started.md

 degree as `dbg`.
 But for our purposes we will be using `rune-cli`, which has all of these modules installed.
 This is also what was used to run the above code.

-So for a more formal introduction, here is the officla Rune `"Hello World"`:
+So for a more formal introduction, here is the official Rune `"Hello World"`:

 ```rune
 {{#include ../../scripts/book/getting_started/hello_world.rn}}